front-end-summer19/all-the-news-react/README.md

 export default Story;
 ```

+Now we can remove any css from 'styles.css` that references the class entry.

 To make things interesting we are going to add a link around the entire component to make the whole entry clickable.